SumanChakraborty1602/voice-based-email-system-for-blind/README.md

 3.Count number of unseen emails.

-4.Send emmails with all attachments.
+4.Send emails with all attachments.

 # Thank you